shakthivel10/Optimal-Path-For-Orienteering/README.md

 ![terrain](terrain/terrain.png)

-The above map represents the terrain during summer and the other seasons are modeled programatically to generate terrain maps corresponding to the each season.
+The above map represents the terrain during summer and the other seasons are modeled programatically to generate terrains corresponding to the each season.
+The elevation of every pixel in the terrain is given in the file terrain/elevations.txt.

 The different pixel colors represents the following terrains,
 Black: Foot Path